Jymit/manager-README/README.md

 1. Slack me or set up an impromptu Zoom or Google Meet.
 2. Throw something on my calendar.
 If I am scheduled for an interview or something else I can't reschedule and you invite me to a meeting, I may chat with you and reschedule.
 If you see that I've blocked off the day or time block as "meeting-free", that does not apply to you—it's more to discourage folks outside the team from scheduling non-urgent meetings that day that could be scheduled otherwise.
 If you need to talk, schedule over this as much as you need.

-Even though I work from home now, you can expect me to be as available as I would be if I was in the office.
+Even though we work remote on some days, you can expect me to be as available as I would be if I was in the office.
 Although it may feel weird to schedule a brief Zoom meeting when you'd normally just swing by a desk for five minutes, please do so without hesitation if you think chatting face-to-face or screen-sharing will be more useful than textual communication.

 ## Caveat

 Take this document with a grain of salt.
 I have never experienced having me as a manager.
-If I'm your TL and something here seems off, open a pull request or issue, or (probably more comfortably) bring it up to me in one-on-one or over Slack. :smiley:
+If I'm your Technical Lead (TL) and something here seems off, open a pull request or issue, or (probably more comfortably) bring it up to me in one-on-one or over Slack. :smiley:

 ## Expectations of you